SDGforskning/sdg-strings/README.md

 ## How should I cite?

-Please see the suggested citation in Zenodo for the doi for your version.
-Suggested citation v1.2.0: Armitage, Caroline S, Bjerkan, Håkon Magne, Byholm, Leena Pirit, Gåsemyr, Inger, Lorenz, Marta, & Seland, Eli Heldaas.
-(2023).
-Search strings for finding SDG-related research, Bergen-approach. (v.1.2.0).
-Zenodo. https://doi.org/10.5281/zenodo.7241689
+Please see the suggested citation in Zenodo for your version: https://doi.org/10.5281/zenodo.7241689

 ## Related works